pmmphd/nexus433/README.md

 # Quickstart

-433 MHz receiver got typically 3 pins: VIN, GND, and DATA.
+A 433 MHz receiver has typically 3 pins: VIN, GND, and DATA.
-For Raspberry Pi and boards with a compatible connector like Orange Pi connect VIN to pin #1 (3.3V), GND to pin #6 (GND) and data to pin #11	(GPIO17).
+For Raspberry Pi and boards with a compatible connector, like Orange Pi, connect VIN to pin #1 (3.3V), GND to pin #6 (GND) and data to pin #11	(GPIO17).

 |433 MHz receiver|Raspberry Pi|Orange Pi|